HallaSurvivor/Blog/_posts/2022-06-27-quasicategories.md

 Moreover, if $X$ is a quasicategory where each inner horn has a _unique_ fill, then $X$ is isomorphic to the nerve of some category.

+Moreover again, the nerve construction embeds the category of categories fully and faithfully into the category of quasicategories.
 </div>

-Notice, though, that _every kan complex is a quasicategory_!
+Importantly, this means that _every kan complex is a quasicategory_!
 This tells us that quasicategories allow us to treat spaces and categories on equal footing[^5]!

 In particular, quasicategories give us a setting where we can